 Emergency contraception is not intended for regular use and should not replace consistent, long-term contraceptive methods.
 Individuals are encouraged to consult healthcare providers to explore regular birth control options that suit their lifestyle and health needs.

 Navigating the landscape of emergency contraception can be challenging, especially when seeking solutions beyond the 72-hour window.
-However, options like ulipristal acetate, the copper IUD, and mifepristone provide viable and effective choices for post-72 hours of pregnancy prevention.
+However, options like ulipristal acetate, the copper IUD, and mifepristone provide viable and practical choices for post-72 hours of pregnancy prevention.

 Understanding the mechanisms, efficacy, and availability of these options is crucial for making informed decisions.
 Always consult with a healthcare provider to determine the most suitable emergency contraceptive method based on individual circumstances and needs.